Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Radius cut dependence on galaxy density

+We have found that the SNR-maximising void radius cut depends on the galaxy density through a power law and fit the parameters for different correlations.
+We focus on the parameters extracted from void auto correlations, which show different amplitudes but similar exponents.

-In this case the $\gamma$ parameter is different, however the power parameter, $\nu\approx-0.24$ is similar to the one obtained from pre-reconstruction voids. \citep{zhao2017} has shown that the DT spheres with a radius $R_1 = \bar{n}_{\mathrm{gal}}^{-1/3}$ have a bias of 1 and that this relation does not evolve significantly with redshift.
+\citet{zhao2017} has shown that the DT spheres with a radius $R_1 = \bar{n}_{\mathrm{gal}}^{-1/3}$ have a bias of 1 and that this relation does not evolve significantly with redshift.
 Moreover, the same work shows that spheres with $R=R_0\approx1.8\bar{n}_{\mathrm{gal}}^{-0.29}$ have a bias of 0.
-In this sense, we could interpret our power parameter $\nu\approx-0.24$ as defining a sphere population with negative bias, which is a desired property in the cosmic void sample \citep{Zhao2016}.
-The redshift evolution of our power parameter, $\nu$, is left for a future work.
+In this sense, sphere populations with a given bias are related to the galaxy density via power laws.
+Therefore, we could interpret our power parameter $\nu\approx-0.24$ in a similar manner, as defining a sphere population of negative bias.
+The redshift evolution of $\nu$ is left for a future work.